 We treat a number of female runners for stress fractures in our podiatry office in San Antonio.
-A stress fracture can occur to anyone due to training errors, poor shoegear choices, biomechanical issues or overuse but when they are repetitive, then attention to underlying issues is needed.
+A can occur to anyone due to training errors, poor shoegear choices, biomechanical issues or overuse but when they are repetitive, then attention to underlying issues is needed.
 In other words, one must go beyond treating the stress fracture and focus on causes.

 Shoegear fads come and go.
 We had shoes with rocker soles until the minimalist fad started in 2010.
 Minimalist shoes were a boon to the shoe industry that could put less materials into shoe construction but charge the same or higher prices.
 The profits were turned into marketing efforts to sell runners on claims that runners should not land on their heels, that running shoes should not have a drop (heel higher than forefoot) and that features of shoes that protected feet from injury were deleterious.
 All such claims do have elements of truth.
 The more protective shoegear is, the less attention one need pay to style.
 Less protective shoegear would essentially induce runners to improve their style.
 I guess if you gave me a bulletproof vest and a big dog to walk, I would be more likely to walk through a dangerous neighborhood....or that is sort of how the line of reasoning goes.